-There are many techniques to improve a model.
+There are many techniques to improve the model.
 In our case, we are going to simply add more inputs.
 As you may remember from the beginning of the article, we loaded a sample data with only one input (X).
 After the model was trained, the Mean Absolute Error (MAE) was about 1.8.
 After that, I loaded this sample with 3 inputs and trained the model again.
-The MAE in this case was around 1.2, which is better than the previous one.
+The MAE, in this case, was around 1.2, which is better than the previous one.

 As a final step, we can persist our trained model.
 In this way, we can reuse it at any time in the future without having to train the model over and over again.

 PHP-ML provides a ModelManager class that we can use to store the model: